Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA) Sees Unusually-High Trading Volume

-Shares of Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) saw unusually-strong trading volume on Friday .
-Approximately 155,201 shares changed hands during mid-day trading, an increase of 186% from the previous session’s volume of 54,274 shares.The stock last traded at $32.24 and had previously closed at $32.15.
+Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) shares saw unusually-high trading volume on Friday .
+Approximately 153,727 shares changed hands during trading, an increase of 192% from the previous session’s volume of 52,702 shares.The stock last traded at $32.34 and had previously closed at $32.53.

 The Xtrackers MSCI USA Climate Action Equity ETF (USCA) is an exchange-traded fund that is based on the MSCI USA Climate Action index.
 The fund tracks a market cap-weighted index of large- and mid-cap US stocks, selected as a leader in their respective GICS sector for emphasizing climate-friendly objectives.